End of the line in Foxboro: Safety Rodney Harrison officially retired from the NFL after a truly memorable career.

 practice and getting his hands on more footballs.
 He is playing a little

 more confident," Sparano said.
 "So as he starts to progress a little

 bit, we just want to see him versus better people.
 So everybody's kind of

 going to get an opportunity a little bit here to get some reps with that group

 and it was his day today."

-(something) you're going to hear me say a lot: relentless effort." -- Seahawks head coach Jim Mora
+"We're going to be a defense that plays with relentless effort.
+That's (something) you're going to hear me say a lot: relentless effort." -- Seahawks head coach Jim Mora

 Click here for more coverage of your favorite NFL team.